Getting Started

 - Save

-You’re done.
-Turn the knob to control the active bank’s assigned entity, press the button to toggle or activate it, and hold the knob while turning to switch banks.
+Pivot is now set up and ready to use.
+Turn the knob to control the active bank’s assigned entity, press the button to toggle or activate it, and press + turn to switch banks.

 Next steps